tomo169/Travel-Trails/README.md

 ## Project Overview

 This project aims to create a visually appealing and user-friendly website to promote and sell trips to various destinations.
-It includes sections to highlight different trip packages and a contact form for inquiries.

 ## Features